SumanSen386/College-Enquiry-Chatbot/README.md

 # College Enquiry Chatbot

 Welcome to the College Enquiry Chatbot!
 This chatbot is designed to provide information and answer questions related to college admissions, programs, courses, campus facilities, and more.
+Also you can get Official Websites of the respective colleges so that you cn interact with the college officials if you want to connect with them.
 It aims to assist prospective students, parents, and anyone interested in learning about the college.

 ## How to Use

 To interact with the chatbot, simply type your questions or queries in the chat window.
 The chatbot will analyze your input and provide appropriate responses based on the information available.
-Please note that while the chatbot strives to provide accurate and up-to-date information, it may not have the most recent updates.
-Therefore, it's always advisable to verify the information from official college sources.
+It may possible that you can get the wrong reply, don't worry.
+Share your questions in the mailbox.

 ## Features